-2.purchase a ready-to-use design theme and customize it as you wish (you can use it for CMS and for a custom solution – though a bit of a challenge).
+2. Purchase a ready-to-use design theme and customize it as you wish (you can use it for CMS and for a custom solution, although it is a bit of a challenge).
 In this case, pricing would include purchase cost and designer work—or your time invested in theme customization.
 In case of a CMS, the customization work includes functional changes.
 Charges might start from $1500 for WP and up.

-3.create a custom design from the ground up.
+3. Create a custom design from the ground up.
 This variant is available for CMS and custom solutions (preferable for custom solutions).
 This variant includes the cost for graphics and for their integration into the code.
 It is defined individually for each website.
 Also, pricing depends on the contractor.
-Charges might start from $700 and upn.
+Charges might start from $700 and up.

-You could also arrange one-time marketing campaigns, but you also must do this regularly in order to get results.
+You could also arrange one-time marketing campaigns, but you also must do this regularly to get results.